Lyndon F. Bittle

 - Provided written opinion letter to governmental construction contractor analyzing asserted indemnity obligations and coverage issues arising from personal injuries alleged by subcontractor’s employee.

 As noted above, Mr. Bittle is Board Certified in Civil Appellate Law.
 He has presented briefs and oral argument to the federal Fifth Circuit Court of Appeals, the Texas Supreme Court, and intermediate appellate courts in Austin, Dallas, Eastland, Fort Worth, San Antonio, and Waco.
 In addition to the cases cited in the paragraph describing his insurance coverage practice, he has played a leading role in several other significant appeals, including the Dallas Court of Appeals’ recent opinion in ARGO Data Resource Corp. v.
 Shagrithaya, 2012 Tex.
 App.
 LEXIS 7272 (reversing and rendering judgment for defendants in shareholder oppression case involving $85 million dividend).
-He is currently lead counsel on another appeal of a shareholder oppression judgment.
+He is currently lead counsel on another appeal of a shareholder oppression judgment before the Texas Supreme Court.
 In another case, Lyndon successfully obtained affirmance of summary judgment for an LLC against a former member and officer who sought to rescind a self-dealing transaction with the company on several grounds, including alleged securities fraud.
 See Winn v.
 EPG Partners, LLC, 2010 Tex.
 App.
 LEXIS 10059 (Dallas, pet. denied).
 He previously represented the City of Dallas in parallel state and federal appeals that clarified the complex relationships between federal, state, and municipal authorities controlling air traffic at Dallas Love Field Airport:

 - American Airlines, Inc. v.
 DOT, 202 F.3d 788 (5th Cir.
 2000)